ProvableHQ/leo/documentation/guides/testing.md

 leo test addition
 ```

-Results use nextest-style qualified names such as `test_example_program.leo::test_addition`.
-A filter can match that
-name or the compiled form `test_example_program.aleo/test_addition`:
+Results use qualified names such as `test_example_program.leo::test_addition`.
+A filter can match that name or the compiled form `test_example_program.aleo/test_addition`:

 ```bash
 leo test test_example_program.leo::test_addition